Kim Dong-seon

 Kim is a graduate of Dartmouth College.
 Kim took part at two World Equestrian Games (in 2014 and 2018).
 His best result was achieved in 2018, when he placed 47th.

 He also competed at three Asian Games (in 2006, 2010 and 2014), where he altogether won three team gold medals and an individual silver medal.
 He qualified for the 2014 Dressage World Cup Finals in Lyon, France, where he finished in 17th position.

-In 2017, Kim was arrested after assaulting staff at a bar in Seoul and damaging a police vehicle while being transported to the police station.

 In 2020, Kim briefly retired from the international competition in order to pursue a career as an investment banker.
 He returned to dressage in 2021 with an aim of taking part at the postponed Tokyo Olympics.

+In 2022, Kim was appointed as the head of strategic management at Hanwha Galleria and in 2023, he led the launch of american fast casual restaurant Five Guys into Korea as his first project.

+He also has taken on the leadership position of Hanwha Robotics' strategic planning division.
+It aims to expand its robotics lineup not only through its existing flagship industrial collaborative robots but also by developing applications for customer services.